ElSacho/GNN-For-Salesman-Problem/README.md

 Project realised for the course "Geometrical Data Analysis" from Jean Feydy during the first semester of the MVA 2023-2024.
 The goal was to produce a report on the paper "An Efficient Graph Convolutional Network Technique for the Travelling Salesman Problem", Chaitanya K. Joshi, Thomas Laurent, Xavier Bresson, https://arxiv.org/abs/1906.01227
-In this report, we tried to go beyond the subject trying new methods based on bandit theory to find the shortest tour of a TSP.
+In this report, we tried to go beyond the subject implementing new methods based on bandit theory to find the shortest tour of a TSP.

 ## Overview